-You can keep up with us on Facebook, just click here.
+You can keep up with the amazing work Jesus is doing at the mission on Facebook, just click here.

 Soul Food Cafe Mission Statement

-- To provide a place where people of our community or those passing through our community to receive, without hassle or precondition, free hot meals, food boxes and/or clothing without prejudice or regard to race, creed or religion)
+To provide a place where people in our community or those passing through can receive, without hassle or precondition, free hot meals, food boxes and/or clothing without prejudice or regard to race, creed or religion.

 Sometime during October of 1994, Rick and Traci Harvey moved back into the Conway area, settling in Greenbrier.
 Rick had been in full-time Christian ministry, but the change in location included a change in vocation, and Rick began working in the insurance industry.
 The Harvey’s sought a church where they could minister and be ministered to.
 They soon became members of Christ Church which at that time was on Bronnie Lane.